gcotelli/RenoirSt/docs/How to contribute.md

 The project documentation is mantained in this GitHub repository in the `docs` folder.
 The `stable` branch contains the documentation of the latest stable version and `master` the documentation updated with the latest changes in the development branch.
 To contribute some documentation or improve the existing, feel free to fork this repository, make your changes and send a pull request.

-Remember the docs are licensed under a CC Share-Alike license.
+Remember the docs are licensed under a CC Attribution-ShareAlike license.

 ### Useful References: